-We are fortunate enough to manage a Nationwide 24 hour helpline (British Institute of Innkeeping) for HR and Employment Law queries in the hospitality sector, it gives us great insight into the everyday problems that managers face when they do not have anybody working in a HR role to guide them.
+We are fortunate enough to manage a Nationwide 24-hour helpline (British Institute of Innkeeping) for HR and Employment Law queries in the hospitality sector, it gives us great insight into the everyday problems that managers face when they do not have anybody working in an HR role to guide them.
 A lot of these calls are related to dismissals for gross misconduct, often when the employer has already made a poor decision in the heat of the moment.

 These are the most common mistakes that we see when employers are responding to an act of gross misconduct.:

 1. The employee is sacked ‘on the spot’ with no payment for their notice period.

 2. The employee is not paid remaining holiday entitlement as the employer does not think that they deserve it.

 3. The employee is told that they have committed gross misconduct and ‘will probably be sacked’ before any investigation or disciplinary has taken place.

 4. The employee has money deducted from their final wages to pay for the damage/theft.

 5. The employer does not give the employee a fair opportunity to prepare a defence in the disciplinary process.